 8.3.2 Semi-Annual CAEECC Presentation on Key Annual Report Metrics

 The intent of the semi-annual presentations is to provide insight into the progress since the Q2 presentation on the Annual Report (Section 8.3.1).
-These presentations would focus on overall metrics by sector and portfolio (as outlined above), any challenged programs, and any progress made if short-term working groups or task forces were established to tackle particular challenges raised in the Annual Report.
+These presentations would focus on overall metrics by sector and portfolio (as outlined above), any challenged programs, and any progress made if short-term working groups or task forces were established to tackle particular challenges raised in the Annual Report, as described below.

 8.3.3 CAEECC Engagement Related to Interim Filings